 Seoul Bar Association

-The legal profession in Korea was established in 1905.
-Seoul’s first bar association, Hansung Bar Association, which is also the parent of present Seoul Bar Association was established in 1907.
+The legal profession in Korea was establishe in 1905.
+Seoul’s first bar association, the Hansung Bar Association, which is also the parent of the present Seoul Bar Association was establishe in 1907.
 Several bar associations were formed since then and were all merged in 1980 and later renamed Seoul Bar Association.

 Korean Bar Association